This page explains how and why we collect and use your data.

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances:

-Higher Horizons collect and process personal information under the legal basis of Article 6 (1) (e) Public Interest; and special category data under Article 9 (2) (j) Research purposes, Article 9 (2) (g) reasons of substantial public interest.
+Higher Horizons collects and processes personal information under the legal basis of Article 6 (1) (e) Public Interest; and special category data under Article 9 (2) (j) Research purposes, Article 9 (2) (g) reasons of substantial public interest.
 This means that the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority (Office for Students and Department for Education).

 If you fail to provide certain information when requested, we may not be able to allow you or your child/dependant to take part in certain activities.